ITU-BDSA2024-GROUP15/Chirp/docs/report.md

 *Illustration of our architecture*

 ## Architecture of deployed application
 The Chirp! application is hosted on Azure.
-Clients may interact with the app by HTTPS through the razor pages in the Chirp.Web package.
+Clients may interact with the app by HTTPS requests through the razor pages in the Chirp.Web package.
 The server itself communicates with github servers in order to facilitate github authentication using OAuth.

 ![ClientServerArchitecture.drawio.png](images%2FClientServerArchitecture.drawio.png) \
-*Illustration of our deployed Chirp application*
+*Illustration of our deployed Chirp applications architecture*

 ## User activities
 The typical scenarios of a user journey, before and after they log in, are illustrated with two UML user activity diagrams.
 The user will in both scenarios start on the public timeline, and can from that point take the actions shown with the arrows.
 Users can always use the buttons from the navigation bar that are illustrated at the top left corner of both diagrams.